 Nominations may also be emailed to Jim Simon at email@example.com.
 Please write Heritage Heroes Nomination in the subject line.

-A screening committee made up of community members, history professionals and GCC students will review the nominations and select finalists.
-From those finalists, a committee including GCC Associate Dean Jim Simon, Associate Professor Derek Maxfield and Orleans Hub Editor Tom Rivers will choose the Heritage Heroes.
+A screening process involving community members and history professionals will review the nominations and recommend finalists.
+From those finalists, the executive committee including GCC Associate Dean Jim Simon, Associate Professor Derek Maxfield and Orleans Hub Editor Tom Rivers will choose the Heritage Heroes.

-The Heritage Heroes will be recognized during a ceremony at Genesee Community College in Medina in April 2018.
+The Heritage Heroes will be recognized during a ceremony at Genesee Community College in Albion in April 2019.

 # # #